 The inner layers of the retina, though, are split from the outer layers and bulge in towards the centre of the eye.
 The split in the retina is, in this way, like the split when the layers of a 2-ply tissue are separated.

 The commonest type of retinoschisis usually has no effect on vision.
-It is usually found by chance when a retinal examination is being performed either routinely or for another reason.
+It is usually found by chance when a retinal examination is being performed by a specialist either routinely or for another reason.

-Patients with retinoschisis are often referred by other ophthalmologists to vitreoretinal surgeons (surgical retinal specialists) in order to confirm the diagnosis.
+Patients in Melbourne with retinoschisis are often referred by other ophthalmologists to vitreoretinal surgeons (surgical retinal specialists) in order to confirm the diagnosis.
 This is because a retinoschisis can look very much like a retinal detachment and an incorrect diagnosis could be visually significant.
+Dr Chauhan can consult with retinoschisis patients at his Box Hill and Boronia clinics.

 Patients with a retinoschisis have a slightly higher chance of developing a retinal detachment than those without, but it is still only about 1 in 2500.